Primitive stable representations in higher rank semisimple Lie groups: Introduction

-\begin{proposition} Every positive representation in $\mathrm{PGL}(n,\R)$ is $\sigma_{mod}$-regular. \end{proposition}

-For the definition of $\sigma_{mod}$-regular representation, see Section \ref{Morse}.
-Proposition \ref{positiveregular} has been unknown for positive representations which are not Anosov representations.
-If a representation is not Anosov, it is not easy to check its regularity.
-Given a boundary embedded representation, we find out how to see their regularities.
+{\kim For positive representations $\rho :\pi_1(\Sigma) \ra \mathrm{PGL}(3,\mathbb R)$ with only hyperbolic boundary holonomy, Theorem \ref{cr} can be obtained by doubling the convex projective surface.
+Indeed, this case is just the Anosov case.
+For the other convex projective structures, Theorem \ref{cr} is not immediate.
+We emphasize that we here deal with the $\sigma_{mod}$-regularity for convex projective structures which are not Anosov.}

+Furthermore, we generalize a tool in $\mathrm{PGL}(3,\mathbb R)$ to check $\sigma_{mod}$-regularity to general $\pgl$.
+More precisely, we find out how to see $\sigma_{mod}$-regularity for a given boundary embedded representation.
 Here a boundary embedded representation means a representation $\rho :\Gamma \ra G$ for a (relatively) hyperbolic group $\Gamma$ which admits a $\rho$-equivariant homeomorphism $\xi : \partial_\infty \Gamma \ra G/P$ for some parabolic subgroup $P$ of $G$.
-For more details, see Section \ref{sec:positive}.
-In particular we prove a stronger result in the $\mathrm{PGL}(3,\mathbb R)$-case.
+By applying the tool to positive representations, we have the following.

-\begin{theorem} Every positive representation in $\mathrm{PGL}(3,\mathbb R)$ is uniformly $\sigma_{mod}$-regular. \end{theorem} Note that the holonomies of convex projective structures with quasi-hyperbolic elements are not uniformly $\sigma_{mod}$-regular (see Lemma \ref{quasihyperbolic}).
-Both Proposition \ref{positiveregular} and Theorem \ref{uniformregular} might be important in studying the notion of relatively Anosov representations in future since positive representations with unipotent elements are regarded as important examples in developing a notion of relatively Anosov representation.
+\begin{proposition} Every positive representation in $\pgl$ is $\sigma_{mod}$-regular. \end{proposition}

+Both Theorem \ref{cr} and Proposition \ref{positiveregular} might be important in studying the notion of relatively Anosov representations in future since positive representations with unipotent elements have been regarded as important examples in developing the notion of relatively Anosov representation.
-To prove that a representation is $\sigma_{mod}$-primitive stable, the $\sigma_{mod}$-regularity for all primitive bi-infinite gedesics is necessary (see Definition \ref{def:primitive}).
-Proposition \ref{positiveregular} implies that every positive representation satisfies this property.
-In the case of a compact surface with one boundary component, we prove the following theorem by combining Proposition \ref{positiveregular} with the blocking property of the one boundary component in \cite{Minsky}.

-\begin{theorem} Let $\Sigma$ be an orientable, connected, compact surface with one boundary component.
-Then every positive representation from $\pi_1(\Sigma)$ into $\pgl$ is $\sigma_{mod}$-primitive stable. \end{theorem} From Theorem \ref{thm:disc} and Theorem \ref{pos}, we have the following corollary immediately.

-\begin{corollary} Let $\Gamma$ be a non-abelian free group.
-Then there is an open subset of $\mathcal X(\Gamma,\pgl)$, strictly larger than the set of Anosov representations, which is $Out(\Gamma)$-invariant, and on which $Out(\Gamma)$ acts properly discontinuously. \end{corollary}
+{\kim Let $S=\mathbb H^2/\Gamma$ be a hyperbolic surface possibly with boundary.
+We say that a representation $\rho : \Gamma\to \pgl$ is \emph{type-preserving} if $\rho$ sends hyperbolic elements to positive hyperbolic (i.e. diagonalizable with distinct positive real eigenvalues), unipotent elements to unipotent.
+The $i$th simple root length for a positive hyperbolic element $\gamma\in \Gamma$ is defined by